|

 more tangible sense of evil and dread.
 That is until about the halfway

 mark when one is weighed down by the film's own self-importance.
-The movie tries its damnedest to overcome the novel's weaknesses though.

 For example, the bad guys aren't painted in strictly racial terms.
 The